wp-plugins/events-made-easy/readme.txt

 = 1.2.5 =
 * Bugfix: make sure that relative protocol urls (no http: or https:) are used for google api's in the admin backend
+* Bugfix: in the event edit window, the ajax method for removing rsvp's wasn't working anymore

 = 1.2.4 =
 * Bugfix: prevent double header/footer appearance in event lists